nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

 1. From now on, check the Television at the start of every day to reveal tomorrow's [Weather](https://stardewvalleywiki.com/Weather).
 2. Deposit your entire inventory into the Chest.
 Withdraw the Fiberglass Rod.
-3. If you have at least 80 Bait and you received [Copper Ore](https://stardewvalleywiki.com/Copper_Ore) from a fishing chest on Spring 2, craft a Chest and keep it in your inventory.
-Skip to the [Cindersap Forest (2)](#cindersap-forest-2) section below.
-Remember to divert from the guide and purchase more Bait from the Fish Shop tomorrow before going to The Mountain lake.
+3. If you have at least 80 Bait and you received [Copper Ore](https://stardewvalleywiki.com/Copper_Ore) yesterday, craft a Chest and keep it in your inventory.
+Travel to Cindersap Forest and skip to the [Cindersap Forest (2)](#cindersap-forest-2) section below.
+You will buy Bait at the Fish Shop tomorrow.
 4. Withdraw the Hoe from the Chest.
 5. Travel to Cindersap Forest.